 CV’s when you are interested in working with us or becoming an employee

-Annual energy consumption statement when you intend to install a PV System in your property.
+Annual energy consumption statement when you intend to use our services and/or products

 Details of any transactions you carry out with us.

-Property Details such as building Permits and title deeds of the property you intend to install a PV System or the land that you intend to rent or use for the construction of a PV Park.
+Property Details such as building Permits and title deeds of the property you intend to use our services and/or products.

 Closed Circuit Television (CCTV) recordings in case you enter our office or warehouse premises or any of our PV Parks.

 Details of your driving behavior through a GPS system or tachograph, when you drive vehicles if such systems are installed